 He passed (1979) the Illinois CPA exam.
 Michael was (1980-1986) a registered Illinois CPA.

 From 1968 until 1974 he was a member (E-3 “Remington Raider”) of the United States Army Reserve 308th Civil Affairs Group, Chicago [Hyde Park], IL.
 Remington here refers to the Remington brand typewriter and not to the Remington brand rifle.
 As a clerk-typist, Michael typed reports using his Remington typewriter.
 He learned two valuable business/social skills in the USAR, how to type and how to drive a stick shift car (Jeep).
 Go to: https://tinyurl.com/m7v5czx .

 During his military service, the Group did area studies (economic studies including energy) of the Scandinavian (Nordic) countries in order to set up a military government and then a civil society in the Scandinavian countries after US military operations were done.

 While the Group was based in Hyde Park, it did not use the resources of the University of Chicago.

 Michael was assigned to be the editor of the 308th Civil Affairs Group newsletter, The Bugle, but he was replaced by Gene Siskel (yes that Gene Siskel), when Gene joined the Group.
 At the time Gene became editor of The Bugle, he was only covering Chicago neighborhood news.

 Michael has lived along the Chicago River for 52 years.
-From two days after he was born ( in Lincoln Park) and until he was 12 years old he lived long the North Branch of the Chicago River in Albany Park.
-From 1978 and until today has lived along the Main Branch of the Chicago River in River North.
+From two days after he was born ( in Lincoln Park) and until he was 12 years old, he lived long the North Branch of the Chicago River in Albany Park.
+From 1978 and until today has lived along the Main Branch of the Chicago River at Marina City in River North.

 Use the contact information below to make an appointment with Michael.